-Refer to Figure 2.9.7-3 for the implementation of the Broadcast Pulse (TSY) interface circuit.
+Refer to Figure 2.9-3 for the implementation of the Broadcast Pulse (TSY) interface circuit.

-Figure 2.9.7-3: Broadcast Pulse (TSY) Circuit Interface [need new graphic]
+Figure 2.9-3: Broadcast Pulse (TSY) Circuit Interface

 2.9.7.5 Environmental and Status Monitoring

 Two temperature sensors within MIRO will be monitored by the S/C. One located near the sensor electronics and the other on the optical bench.
 Only the sensor on the optical bench will have a redundant temperature sensor.